Special Program Registration Procedures

 Apply and be admitted as a California resident

 Submit the Over Sixty Form.
-Submit the form in person at the Student Information Lobby in Warren Hall on the Hayward Campus, or the Academic Services Center on the Concord Campus.
+Submit the form in person at the Enrollment Information Center in the Student Administration Bldg. on the Hayward Campus, or the Academic Services Center on the Concord Campus.
 Or you may fax the form to 510/885-3816 or mail the form at least three weeks before the beginning of the term.
 Mail to: Office of the Registrar, Hayward Campus, Cal State East Bay, 25800 Carlos Bee Blvd., Hayward CA 94542

 Students approved for the program will received confirmation through their Horizon e-mail account, and must register no earlier than the first day of the quarter.